Teen Opportunities

 Students in 9th grade and above can return to volunteer in our Religious School as a madrich/a (teaching assistant).
 Teens are eligible to receive community service hours.
 For more information, contact Cantor Sklar.
 Sign up here.

-The program is made up of three modules (fall, winter, and spring) and takes place on Thursdays from 6:30-8:00 pm at JCC Mid-Westchester and includes dinner.
+The program is made up of two modules and takes place on Thursdays from 6:30-8:30 pm at JCC Mid-Westchester and includes dinner.
 Each module has multiple tracks, which means you get to pick what you learn!
 For more information and to register for the Teen Collab, click here.

 BBYO